 At the recent launch, Councillor Greg Christensen, the region’s mayor encouraged Brisbane to “get out of the city … get some dirt on your hands and some mud between your toes”.

-Moda’s Javier Codina and Scenic Rim Eat Local Week Food Ambassador designed a launch menu to show off what the Scenic Rim does best.
-From magnificent cheese to the freshest of veges and delicious meat it was all scrumptious.
+Moda’s Javier Codina and Scenic Rim Eat Local Week Food Ambassador designed a launch menu to show off what the Scenic Rim does best: magnificent cheese, the freshest of veges and delicious meat.

 Regional Food Ambassador Peter Scudamore-Smith MW said he “was knocked out by the diversity of the region”.
 ‘Scenic Rim Distilled: a guide for thirsty travellers’ was released at the launch and in it he rates more than 70 wines and beers at 90 or more.